 While some car crashes are genuinely unpreventable, there are many ways that you can stop yourself from driving while distracted.
 For example, you can put your phone down or in the backseat where it can’t be accessed while a vehicle is in motion.

 Furthermore, program your GPS before driving away and heading to your next destination.
-It may also be possible to use voice commands to change a radio station or conduct other tasks without glancing away from the road.
+Many modern vehicle models also allow drivers to use voice commands to change a radio station and conduct other tasks without glancing away from the road.
+For example, Dodge equips its newer models with Uconnect Voice Command and Hands-Free Calling features.
+These types of features make it easier for drivers to stay focused on the road.

 Distracted driving is one of the most dangerous behaviors that you can engage in.
 While you may think that it is safe to answer a phone call or eat while driving, it can increase your risk of getting into an accident.
 No meal or phone call is worth the personal and financial ruin that such an event can cause.